A Linear Time Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

-The following function $g(k)$ computes the number of portals to place on a side, given the number $k$ of crossing points on that side. \begin{definition}[adaptation from \cite{KNW21}] Let $r$ be a positive integer.
-For a positive integer $k$, let $q$ denote the smallest integer such that $q \geq r^2/(4k)$.
-Let $p$ denote the smallest integer power of 2 such that $p\geq q$.
-Then we define $g(k):=p$. \end{definition}
+As a consequence, if the hypercube has side length $l$, the minimum distance between any pair of points of $\grid(F, t)$ is $l/t^{1/(d-1)}$.
+The following function $g(k)$ computes the number of portals to be placed on a facet, given the number $k$ of crossing points on that facet. \begin{definition}[adaptation from \cite{KNW21}] Let $r$ be a positive integer.
+For a positive integer $k$, let $q$ denote the smallest integer such that $q^{d-1} \geq (r/2)^{2d-2}/k$ and $q$ is an integer power of 2.
+Then we define $g(k):=q^{d-1}$. \end{definition}